lovindata/blog/docs/posts/4/index.md

 Go to http://192.168.1.X:81

-## Setup to open your services securely to the outside world
+## 🌐 Expose Your Services to the Internet Securely

 - Setup your ISP router to forward ports 80 and 443 to your server
 - Get the CNAME or Internet IP of your router